 The notion of thawing a frozen food and then re-freezing it afterwards is often a grey area for home cooks.
 Generations of kitchen lore has decreed that it's a bad idea, raising the possibility of foodborne illness.
 In truth, foods such as spaghetti sauce can usually be thawed and refrozen without any ill effect.
-All it takes is close attention to the principles of food safety, especially when you're thawing the sauce initially.

 Hot and Cold